Fujifilm X-A3 versus Canon G7 X Mark II

 Both the X-A3 and the G7X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G7X Mark II replaced the earlier Canon G7 X, while the X-A3 followed on from the Fujifilm X-A2.

 So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A3?
+Is there a clear favorite between the Fujifilm X-A3 and the Canon G7 X Mark II?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-A3: